 Parrots can be picky animals, and it’s not always easy to find suitable food for them that’s both healthy and tastes great.
-It’s not healthy to feed your pet a diet of only seeds, so pellets can make a great addition to their diet to help balance out their nutrients and provide a complete meal.
+Pellets can make a great addition to their diet to help balance out their nutrients and provide a complete meal.

 We’ve chosen eight different brands of parrot pellets to review for you so you can see how they stack up when presented next to each other.
 We’ll go over the pros and cons of each and tell you about our bird’s reaction to it as well.
-We’ve also included a short buyer’s guide where we take a closer look at the ingredients list to see what your parrot pellets should contain so you know what to look for while you shop.
+We’ve also included a short buyer’s guide where we take a closer look at the ingredients list to see what your parrot pellets should contain.
+That way, you know what to look for while you shop.

 Join us while we look at vitamins, minerals, preservatives, food coloring, and much more to help you make an educated purchase.